permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/init.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `Init` commands, it is possible to initialize a new repo in the working directory.
+Using the `Init` commands, it is possible to initialize a new working directory.

 ```text
   ____                                               _